Cray-HPE/docs-csm/operations/iuf/IUF.md

                         Note the path is relative to $PWD, unless an absolute path is specified.
   -rv RECIPE_VARS, --recipe-vars RECIPE_VARS
                         Path to a recipe variables YAML file.
 HPE provides the `product_vars.yaml` recipe variables file with each release.
+Note the path is relative to $PWD, unless an absolute path is specified.
   -sv SITE_VARS, --site-vars SITE_VARS
                         Path to a site variables YAML file.
 This file allows the user to override values defined in the recipe variables YAML file.
 Defaults to ${RBD_BASE_DIR}/${IUF_ACTIVITY}/site_vars.yaml.